christopherrons/dividend-yield-strategi/README.md

-# dividend-yield-strategi
+# Dividend Yield Strategy

-A algorithmic and heuristic approach to finding potentiel stocks for a dividend portfolio.
+A algorithmic and heuristic approach to finding potential stocks for a dividend portfolio.

+## How to Run the Application

+1. Install relevant packages `pip install -r requirements.txt`
+2. Run `python main.py --help` to see input options.